How does homemade coconut oil deodorant compare to commercial products?

 After giving the deodorants about 2 hours to “set”, I washed and dried the onesie on the normal wash setting without using a stain remover.

-The first two deodorant stripes (Passionate Homemaking and Wellness Mama) left no stain, and there was only a very slight mark on the last spot (Wardee’s), likely due to the clay in the recipe.
-This would probably not show up at all on light colored clothing.
+The first 2 deodorant stripes (Passionate Homemaking and Wellness Mama) left no stain, and there was only a very slight mark on the last spot (Wardee’s), likely due to the clay in the recipe.
+This most likely won’t show up at all on light-colored clothing.

-If you are concerned about staining with Wardee’s recipe, perhaps use a little less clay or more coconut oil to “thin” the mixture.
-Or you could try applying a small amount of a natural stain remover prior to washing the clothing.
+However, if you’re concerned about staining with Wardee’s recipe, use a little less clay or more coconut oil to “thin” the mixture.
+Or, apply a small amount of natural stain remover prior to washing clothing.